l-koehler/FF-converter/README.md

 applications, but the `ffconverter` command should be available without them.

 #### Troubleshooting (Windows)

-If you use Windows, you will likely not have any of the programs
-the converter uses.
-You will need to install them by either manually putting
-.exe files on your PATH or (recommended) by using [scoop](https://scoop.sh).
-If the programs are not available after that, close your CMD.

 If you want the program on your Desktop, create a new Shortcut
 and enter this as the path: